jackpay/cascadePy/README.md

 Please feel free to raise any issues found when using this toolkit, create pull requests or create discussion threads.

 ## Liability
-Neither CASM LLP or GITOC accept any liability for the misuse of any of the tools provided in this library.
+Neither CASM LLP or GITOC accept any liabilities that arise as a result of the use or misuse of any of the tools provided in this library.